yuto1115/tp/docs/UserGuide.md

 Format: `increase [ID] l/[AMOUNT] d/[DATE]`

 (See [Notes about the command formats](#note-command-format) and [Restrictions on the parameters](#restrictions))

-Restrictions:
-* Modifies the entry at the specified `ID`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …
-* Loaned amount must be a non-negative numeric value with 2 decimal places.
-* Date must be in the format YYYY-MM-DD.

 Explanations:
 * You can add an increase transaction to the entry at the specified ID.
 The ID refers to the index number shown in the displayed person list